Power-Components/livewire-powergrid/README.md

    Column::add()
       ->title(__('Status'))
       ->field('is_active'),
-      ->toggleable($canEditStatus, 'active', 'inactive') // Toggable.
+      ->toggleable($canEditStatus, 'active', 'inactive') // Toggleable.
 If false, instead will render "active/inactive" ->makeBooleanFilter('is_active', 'active', 'inactive'), // Filter with "active/inactive" labels
 ```

 **NOTE**

-Performing data updating with features like  clickToEdit and Toggable will require you to have the [update()](#update-method) method uncommented and configured.
+Performing data updating with features like  clickToEdit and Toggleable will require you to have the [update()](#update-method) method uncommented and configured.

 ---